TheCodeKosh/Artificial-Intelligence-Course/README.md

 # Artificial-Intelligence-Course

-This is the respository for the Artificial Intelligence Course we provide on youtube.
+This is the respository for the Artificial Intelligence Course we provide on youtube in **Hindi**.

 Link to our channel: https://www.youtube.com/channel/UCQ2LpKbGQ1aIiAYDzvNs5pA